 You may have breakthrough bleeding, especially during the first 3 months.
 Tell your doctor if this bleeding continues or is very heavy.

-If you need major surgery with long-term bed rest, you may need to stop using Aviane for a short time.
+If you need major surgery or will be on long-term bed rest, you may need to stop using Aviane for a short time.
 Any doctor or surgeon who treats you should know that you are using birth control pills.

 While taking Aviane, you will need to visit your doctor regularly.